Skip to main content

 First of all, they portion out the meat according to the size of your order and then top it with strips of crispy skin.
 I like this strategy because it ensures that each serving gets an ample skin to meat ratio.
 In other places, the amount of skin really just depends on which part of the pig you end up with.

 This also ensures that the skin that you get is always crispy.
 It appears to me as though they separate the skin from the meat soon after roasting.
-This way, the meat’s juices does not soak into the meat to make it soggy.
+This way, the juices do not soak into the skin to make it soggy.
 (Hello CNT Lechon, I’m looking at you!!!!)

 The dish isn’t greasy, but you do have the option to choose the boneless belly if you’re into that.
 Great strategy!